pran-7-5/eco_style/README.md

 Free speech.
 Right to information.

-We may have to abolish the marriage, which doesn't have any significance today= needs more thinking.
+We may have to abolish the marriage, which doesn't have any significance today = needs more thinking.

 Abolition of schools and colleges (sports and art clubs, markets, online apps are enough for meeting and discovering new people already)